DiscordBM/DiscordBM/README.md

 * Abstractions for easier testability.

 ## Showcase
-You can see Vapor community's Penny bot as a showcase of using this library in production.
-Penny's primary purpose is to give coins to the helpful members of the Vapor community.
-She also pings members for their specified keywords (similar to Slackbot), and notifies everyone of Swift's evolution and proposals.
+Vapor community's [Penny bot](https://github.com/vapor/penny-bot) serves as a good example of [utilizing this library](https://github.com/vapor/penny-bot/blob/main/CODE/Sources/PennyBOT/Penny.swift#L1).

+* Penny's primary purpose is to give coins to the helpful members of the Vapor community.
-Penny is available [here](https://github.com/vapor/penny-bot) and you can find `DiscordBM` used in the [PennyBOT](https://github.com/vapor/penny-bot/tree/main/CODE/Sources/PennyBOT) target.
+* She also pings members for their specified keywords (similar to Slackbot).
+* And notifies everyone of Swift's evolution proposals.

 ## How To Use